menglilin/Rate-limiting/README.md

     Rate limit exceeded.
 Try again in 117 seconds

 ## Usage
-As a api to apply the rate limiting on the whole website:
+As a API to apply the rate limiting on the whole website:
 ```javascript
 var rateLimit = require("./app/lib/rateLimiting.js");
 const rateLimiting = new rateLimit({